trygve-lie/yocto.js/README.md

 The config object has the following parameters:

  - name - A string with the name the data should be stored under.
+Required.
  - type - 'local' or 'session'.
 If 'local' is provided the data will be stored on the 'localStorage' object.
 If 'session' is provided, the data will be stored on the 'sessionStorage' object.

 The save() method will save data as an stringified object in localstorage.
 The object looks like this: